maxstrauch/fontresize/README.md

 # How to get and install it

-* Go the "plugins" folder in this repo and get the latest "FontResize_1.24.0.jar"
+* Go the "plugins" folder in this repo and get the latest "FontResize_1.24.0.jar" or click here: https://github.com/maxstrauch/fontresize/raw/master/plugins/FontResize_1.42.0.jar
 * Copy this file into the "plugins" folder located in the root directory of your Eclipse installation
 * (Re-)Start Eclipse; two nice looking icons should appear